jhill0/sevr-tutorial/docs/2_installation.md

 ## Dependencies

-The Ichabod CMS Framework is dependent on the Node.js runtime, npm (included with Node.js) and MongoDB.
+The Sevr CMS Framework is dependent on the Node.js runtime, npm (included with Node.js) and MongoDB.
 Please download and install these if you have not already.